goodbyte-software/golioth_demo/README.rst

 This is an adapted version of this `Golioth Zephyr training example <https://github.com/golioth/zephyr-training/tree/1d8840429516d862fb71c21c833e6e283d705927/01_IOT>`_

-It has been modified by Goodbyte Software for educational purposes `<Changes> <https://github.com/goodbyte-software/golioth_demo/compare/init...master?expand=1>`_.
+It has been modified by Goodbyte Software for educational purposes.
-The original project is licensed under the Apache License 2.0, and any changes have been made in accordance with this license.
+The original project is licensed under the Apache License 2.0, and any `changes <https://github.com/goodbyte-software/golioth_demo/compare/init...master?expand=1>`_ have been made in accordance with this license.

 Our goal was to facilitate a quick start with Golioth, using Visual Studio Code and Dev Containers.